 And it’s fair to say the film both works and doesn’t work.
 There’s a voiceover, spoken by Ben, which isn’t necessary – the story is a common one, and the characters are quite relatable anyway.
 What the film does benefit from though, is a terrific performance from Erin Bethea.
 She visibly blossoms as an actress as her storyline gets tougher.
 In many ways (including her facial expressions) she reminded me of Amy Adams.
 As a character, Ava is also more pragmatic about relationships and the work they take, and therefore more interesting.

 There are some realistic touches – it’s still not unusual to see TV and movie hospital patients still caked in eyeshadow and lip gloss for example, something New Life manages to avoid.
 Ava actually looks really ill, when she is really ill.
 And I rather liked her curmudgeonly doctor, a man who doesn’t seem to have heard of the phrase “bedside manner” (though the way he tells her of her diagnosis is rather unbelievable, and I’m not sure I’d like to be treated by him unless I could be guaranteed a happy ending).

 A couple of scenes I thought worked particularly well.
 Gathering both sets of parents to talk about Ava’s illness, Ben walks away unable to cope, and we catch a reflection in a huge mirror of the two older couples comforting the young woman without him.
 And there’s a touching moment where Ava first realises her hair is falling out from the treatment, as she starts combing her fingers through her beautiful chestnut waves with greater and greater urgency.
 Even when she tries to take control, her devastated acceptance is clear.

-New Life isn’t saying anything new and it’s the kind of film that will do much better on VOD than in a cinema.
-At times it is a sweet family drama, though the screenplay (co-written by Bethea) doesn’t dig very deep.
+New Life is the kind of film that will do much better on VOD than in a cinema.
+At times it is a sweet family drama, though the screenplay (co-written by Bethea) doesn’t push too hard.